Key Learning Points

 Easy to sterilise, broad-rimmed, these are generally good to use, but don’t have the capacity for strong suction.
 Excellent to keep at home and quick to apply.

 The rubber here is corrugated so that one just presses it into position.
 Being rubber they accommodate to the terrain of the skin so may be useful where the mouths of glass cups are too broad.
-Comfortable and easy to use, they can also be cleaned and sterilised easily.
+Comfortable and easy to use, cleaned and sterilised easily.
 Good for home use.
-However, they don't achieve strong suction.
+However, they don’t produce strong suction.

 Many devices exist, using cups which can be detached for cleaning and which have broad rims.
 Expensive to buy and probably mainly useful for professionals.
 Can produce very strong suction so must be used with care and consideration.